-Family members take on specialized roles to help keep the family functioning in the face of illness or injury to one or both parents, role can become distorted and new rules emerge to minimize threats to family survival.
+Family members take on specialized roles to help keep the family functioning in the face of illness or injury to one or both parents, these roles can become distorted, and new rules emerge that minimize immediate threats to family survival but tend in the long run to perpetuate the problem.
 Rebalancing these roles and relationships and creating healthier rules for family communication and problem solving enhances the health of all family members.

-We have (re-)established and maintain family rituals that facilitate regular connection and

 We have (re-)established and maintain family rituals that facilitate regular connection and opportunities for communication.
 Children are most negatively affected in families in which the severity of addiction disrupts the predictability and quality of such experiences as family meals, rituals of entry and exit from the home, end-of-day family rituals, and holiday rituals.
 I work to minimize and quickly resolve conflict within my family.
 Two factors in families affected by addiction that have the greatest negative impact on children are low family cohesion and high family conflict.
 I try to cultivate activities/skills in my children that expand their opportunities for positive peer relationships based on activities other than alcohol or drug use.
 What you are seeking to cultivate in the lives of your children are relationships and activities that compete with and that are incongruent with drug use.
 We maintain a sober household-one free of intoxication.
 The message here is that one can live fully, work diligently, play joyfully and cope with life's most difficult challenges-all without intoxicants.
 I have tried to demystify alcohol.
 It is advisable to "emotionally unload" alcohol by exposing children to situations in which they observe alcohol used in moderation via religious or social rituals and in which drinking is not the central activity.

-\\\ I have sought help when the changes in the family precipitated by my recovery felt like they might reach a breaking point.
+I have sought help for my children when they were distressed by the changes in the family precipitated by my recovery.